 - Ubuntu 7.10 has Broken packages

-- Ubuntu 8.04 this package has been removed form the repository
+- Ubuntu 8.04 this package has been removed from the repository

 To edit the configuration file